See also entries below.

 LABOR FORCE PARTICIPATION RATE — MEN VS. WOMEN

 In this graph, accompanying an article by President Obama in the Economist [Oct.
 8, 2016, p.
 24], we see the changing U.S. labor force participation rate over a longer period (1948-2016) and separated out by sex.
 Several facts should be noted: First, in the post-World War II period more and more women got jobs.
 Until the early 1970s this had the effect of increasing the average family income and promoted the growth of the so-called “middle class”.
-After that point the further growth in the percentage of women working became less and less of merely an option open to them and more and more of a financial necessity in order to help stabilize family incomes as the real wages of all American workers (men and women both) began to gradually decline.
+After that point the further growth in the percentage of women working became less and less of merely an option open to them and more and more of a financial necessity in order to help stabilize family incomes as the real wages (after inflation) of all American workers (men and women both) began to gradually decline.

 Secondly, the labor force participation rate for men has been in a gradual but more or less steady decline over this entire period, and is even declining a little faster in recent years.
 Thirdly, the participation rate for women nearly matched that of men by around the year 2000.
 And since then that rate has also begun a gradual steady decline.